 When we reviewed each of these service providers, we performed a stress test on each, which was based on the following five crucial factors:

-- Compared pricing and features to determine the overall value of each service.
+- Compared pricing and features to determine overall value.

-- Walked through the ordering process to determine each service’s ease of use.
+- Tested their ordering process and service’s ease of use.

 As you’ll see in this comparison of ZenBusiness and Incfile, they are both excellent value incorporation services.
 While it’s an extremely close call, we think ZenBusiness has a slight edge and the better overall option because of their lower prices and fewer 3rd party upsells.

-Incfile: At just $49 plus state fee, Incfile’s entry-level incorporation package is almost as impressively priced as ZenBusiness, and all of Incfile’s packages include 12 months of registered agent service, after which you’ll pay $119 per year.
+Incfile: At just $0 plus state fee, Incfile’s entry-level incorporation package is even more impressively priced than ZenBusiness, and all of Incfile’s packages include 12 months of registered agent service, after which you’ll pay $119 per year.
 Their $149 Gold package adds some valuable features as well, like business documents and an EIN.
 Overall, Incfile provides their clients with excellent value.

 Winner = ZenBusiness